-When is the Self-assessment Deadline for the current Tax Year?
-The UK Tax filing deadline for self assessment tax returns is midnight of 31st January 2022, however you can file your tax return after the 5th of April 2021.
-While this is the general 2021 UK tax filing deadline, we’ve listed below all applicable tax deadlines falling in between the 31st January 2022 cut–off date.
+When is the Self-Assessment deadline for filing Tax Returns?
+The UK Tax filing deadline for Self-Assessment tax returns is midnight of 31st January.
+We’ve listed below all applicable tax deadlines falling in between the 6th April and 31st January cut–off date.
 Not all criteria will be applicable to you but we find that our clients benefit by staying updated on all applicable UK tax return deadlines in the event personal situations change.

 Table of Contents

 - The UK Tax Filing Deadline for Tax Year 2020-2021 is the 31st January 2022

 - The new UK Tax Year begins on the 6th of April each year